-Following your project or event, you will be asked to fill out a brief survey and to provide pictures of this work.
+Following your project you will be asked to report on your effort and provide photos of your work.
 This helps Metro track the impact of this program and to keep funding sources like this available in the future.

-For more information, contact Resilience Planner Jim Quinn at jim.quinn@oregonmetro.gov.
+For more information, contact Resilience Planner Jim Quinn at jim.quinn@oregonmetro.gov